Metal detecting holidays in England with the World's most successful metal detecting club.

 The 5 day course I attended in June is a fascinating insight in to what goes to make up an Archeological dig and the skills and techniques required to take an active part in excavations.
 It is held at a Roman Villa site that was started in 2001 after a metal detectorist handed in his finds to the local museum.

-Click here for PDF file showing the amazing background and how the villa site has evolved since the digging began.
 The set up that they have here is a model of detectorists and Archeologists working in perfect harmony together.In fact part of the course includes the use of metal detectors which students can practice with.

 At the end of the course you are issued with a certificate that can be used when applying to take part in other digs around the country.